Why Join St. Michael’s

 Why Should I choose St. Michael’s?

-St. Michael’s caters for every age of golfer.
+St. Michael’s caters to every age of golfer.

-This younger brigade have embraced the social culture St. Michael’s is well re-known for, but also taken upon themselves to assist the Club to strategically plan for the future.
+This younger brigade have embraced the social culture St. Michael’s is well re-known for, but has also taken it upon themselves to assist the Club in strategically planning for the future.